UniMath/agda-unimath/src/real-numbers/infima-families-real-numbers.lagda.md

         is-approximated-below-neg-infimum-neg-family-ℝ)
 ```

-### The infimum of a subset of the real numbers is the negation of the supremum of the negation of the subset
+### The infimum of a subset of the real numbers is the negation of the supremum of the elementwise negation of the subset

 ```agda
 module _